fmadrid/LBLR/README.md

 Here you will find the project [Source Code](https://github.com/fmadrid/LBLR/tree/master/SourceCode), [Documentation](https://github.com/fmadrid/LBLR/tree/master/Documentation), and
 [Experimental Results](https://github.com/fmadrid/LBLR/tree/master/Experiments) but be sure to also checkout our project website [LBLR Homepage](http://www.cs.ucr.edu/~fmadr002/LBLR.html).

 Though not fully optimized we encourage users to use our application and share any experiences (or issues) they encounter when using our software.
-Please send any inquiries to fmadr002[at]ucr[dot]edu.
+Please send any inquiries to fmadr002[at]ucr[dot]edu, subject line: LBLR

 ## Getting Started